Ansh-Arora-0512/BrainFunctional/README.md

 --- | ---
 `>` |	Move the pointer to the right
 `<`	| Move the pointer to the left
-`+` | Increment the memory cell at the pointer if it is a byte, otherwise decorates the function at the pointer by incrementing the values returned
-`-`	| Decrement the memory cell at the pointer if it is a byte, otherwise decorates the function at the pointer by decrementing the values returned
-`.`	| Output the character signified by the cell at the pointer if it is a byte, otherwise executes the function at the pointer as if it were a set of ordinary brainfuck commands
+`+` | Increment the memory cell at the pointer.
+If the cell is a function, overwrite it with 1 `-`	| Decrement the memory cell at the pointer.
+If the cell is a function, overwrite it with 255 `.`	| Output the character signified by the cell at the pointer if it is a byte, otherwise executes the function at the pointer as if it were a set of ordinary brainfuck commands
 `,`	| Input a character and store it in the cell at the pointer `[`	| Jump past the matching `]` if the cell at the pointer is 0 (functions are considered to be nonzero)